In this article:

-- The amount of time or duration of the exercise
+- The duration of the exercise (amount of time you are doing the exercise)

-- The intensity or rate of speed at which you are performing the exercise
+- The intensity of the exercise (the speed at which you are performing the exercise)

-- The frequency of exercise or how many times you are doing the exercise per week
+- The frequency of the exercise (how many times you are doing the exercise per week)

 Let’s say you are a beginner runner, and you have 3 months to train for your first 5 K run.
 First of all, good for you!